Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Get-AzureRmRecoveryServicesAsrRecoveryPoint.md

 PS C:\> $RecoveryPoints = Get-AzureRmRecoveryServicesAsrRecoveryPoint -ReplicationProtectedItem $ReplicationProtectedItem
 ```

-Gets recovery points for the passed replication protected item.
+Gets recovery points for the specified ASR replication protected item.

 ## PARAMETERS

 ### -Name
-Specifies the name of the recovery point this cmdlet gets.
+Specifies the name of the recovery point to get.

 ```yaml
 Type: String